-As at the date of this Information Circular, the Compensation Committee consists of Messrs.
-Ron Bertuzzi (Chairman) and Keith Hill, each of whom is independent and neither of whom is an officer or employee of the Company or any of its subsidiaries.
-Mr. Keith Hill has extensive experience setting compensation for executives in companies of a similar size to the Company.
+As at the date of this Information Circular, the Compensation Committee consists of Douglas Ellenor (Chairman) and Keith Hill, each of whom is independent and neither of whom is an officer or employee of the Company or any of its subsidiaries.
 The Board believes the Compensation Committee collectively has the knowledge, experience and background required to fulfill its mandate.
-The Compensation Committee's charter mandates the Compensation Committee to recommend to the Board the form and amount of compensation to be paid by the Company to directors for service on the Board and on Board committees and to recommend the structure of the Company's compensation programs, both for management and staff, including base salaries, perquisites and long and short-term incentive compensation, including share options.
-The Compensation Committee is also mandated to review the performance of the CEO and CFO.
-A copy of the Compensation Committee's charter is attached to the Company's Annual Report on Form 20-F dated March 31, 2006, and is incorporated by reference herein and may be downloaded without charge from SEDAR at www.sedar.com.
+Also, it is notable that Mr. Hill has extensive experience setting compensation for executives in companies of a similar size to the Company.
+The Compensation Committee's charter mandates the Compensation Committee to recommend to the Board the form and amount of compensation to be paid by the Company to directors for service on the Board and on Board committees and to recommend the structure of the Company's compensation programs, both for management and staff, including base salaries, perquisites and long and short-term incentive compensation.
+Committee's charter is attached to the Company's Annual Report on Form 20-F dated March 31, 2006, and is incorporated by reference herein and may be downloaded without charge from SEDAR at www.sedar.com.

-The Compensation Committee meets from time to time during the year for the purpose of, among other things, reviewing the overall employee and executive officer compensation program and recommending the approval of any proposed changes to these programs to the Board.
-The Compensation Committee makes specific recommendations to the Board on base salaries, performance bonuses and share option grants.
+The Compensation Committee meets from time to time during the year for the purpose of, among other things, reviewing the overall employee and executive officer compensation program, as well as the adequacy and form of annual compensation for directors to ensure that such compensation realistically reflects the responsibilities and risks involved in being an effective director, and recommending the approval of any proposed changes to these compensation programs to the Board.
+The Compensation Committee makes specific recommendations to the Board on base salaries, cash bonuses and Option grants.
 The Compensation Committee ensures the total compensation package facilitates the attraction and retention of a strong executive management team and employees.
 The Board reviews all recommendations of the Compensation Committee relating to compensation matters before final approval.
+The Compensation Committee did not retain a compensation consultant or advisor at any time since the beginning of the Corporation's most recently completed financial year to assist in determining compensation for any of its directors, executive officers, and employees.